 This property is deprecated; use proxyOptions instead.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 A proxy server to which requests can be submitted.
 Use this property to relay requests to other parts of the network.
 For example, use it to submit requests from an internal network to the internet.